maxx1128/maxx1128.github.io/_posts/2016-9-06-learning-in-chunks.md

 ---
-layout: post
 title:  "Learning in Chunks"
 date:   2016-09-06
 categories: coding
-excerpt: "The best starting point for learning more code isn't one long book, but lots of small pieces of code."
+excerpt: The best starting point for learning more code isn't one long book, but lots of small pieces of code.
 featured-img: /img/posts/learning-in-chunks/featured.jpg
 ---